Decomposition of degenerate Gromov-Witten invariants: Introduction

+Several related works have appeared during this long period of preparation.
+The 2016 version has been used in \cite{MandelRuddat}.
+Concerning the decomposition formula, the one closest to our point of view is \cite{KimLhoRuddat}, giving a formula of logarithmic Gromov-Witten invariants of the central fiber $X_0$ of a degeneration with smooth singular locus in terms of Gromov-Witten invariants of the reducible components.
+This paper is a full logarithmic analogue of Jun Li's formula in \cite{Jun2}, without using expanded degenerations.
+This case is considerably simpler than the case with points of multiplicity greater than~$2$ and in particular does not require the introduction of punctured Gromov-Witten invariants, see \ref{sec:JunLi} and \cite{punctured}.

+A gluing formula for a special case has also been proved by Tony Yue Yu in his developing theory of Gromov-Witten invariants in rigid analytic geometry \cite[Thm.~1.2]{Yu}.

+Very recently, Ranganathan has suggested an alternative approach to fully general gluing formulas for logarithmic Gromov-Witten invariants using expanded degenerations \cite{Ranganathan}.

 The structure of the paper is as follows.
 In \S\ref{sec:prelim}, we review various aspects of logarithmic Gromov-Witten theory, with a special emphasis on the relationship with tropical geometry.
+We develop tropical geometry in the setup of generalized cone complexes, introduced in \S\ref{Subsect: Cone complexes}.
 While this point of view was present in \cite{GS}, we make it more explicit here, and in particular discuss tropicalization in a sufficient degree of generality as needed here.

-\S\ref{sec:torictovirtual} proves a first version of the degeneration formula.
-A toric morphism $X_{\Sigma}\rightarrow\AA^1$ from a toric variety $X_{\Sigma}$ has fibre over $0$ easily described in terms of the corresponding map of fans $\Sigma\rightarrow\RR_{\ge 0}$.
-There is a one-to-one correspondence between irreducible components of the fibre and rays of $\Sigma$ mapping surjectively to $\RR_{\ge 0}$, and their multiplicity is determined by the integral structure of this map of rays, see Proposition \ref{prop:obvious}.
-The main point is that the equality of Weil divisors \eqref{Eq:toric} then generalizes to ``virtually log smooth'' morphisms, in this case the morphism $\scrM(X/B,\beta)\rightarrow B$.
-Thus one obtains in Proposition~\ref{Prop:decomposition-1} a first version of a decomposition formula, decomposing $\scrM(X_0/B_0,\beta)$ into ``virtual components'' $\scrM_{m}(X_0/B_0,\beta)$, which can be thought of as reduced unions of those components of $\scrM(X_0/B_0,\beta)$ appearing with multiplicity $m$.

-\S\ref{sec:mainth} then refines this decomposition.
-In analogy with the purely toric case, we obtain a further decomposition in terms of rays (representing ``virtual divisors'' of $\scrM(X/B,\beta)$) in the tropical version of the moduli space of curves, $M^{\trop}(\Sigma(X)/ \Sigma(B))$.
-These rays are interpreted as parameterizing rigid tropical curves, leading to the proof of Theorem \ref{Th:decomposition}.

-The second part of the paper turns to some simple applications of the theory.
-While there are quite a few theoretical papers on log Gromov-Witten invariants, there is still a gap in the literature as far as explicit calculations are concerned.
-In \S\ref{calculationalsection} we explain some simple methods for constructing examples of stable logarithmic maps, building on work of Nishinou and Siebert in \cite{NS06}.
-This allows us to give some explicit examples of the decomposition formula in the final section of the paper.
+As an application, in \ref{Subsect: tropically decorated moduli spaces} we introduce the refined moduli spaces $\fM(X_0,\ttau)$ appearing in the decomposition formula. \S\ref{artinfansec} reviews the notion of Artin fans, an algebraic stack associated to any generalized cone complex.
+Our decomposition result is based on a decomposition of the fundamental class in a moduli space of stable log maps to the Artin fan of $X_0$ over $b_0$.